omarbelkady/AngularJS/README.md

 ### Dependency Injection In Angular

-- @Injectable Decorator tells Angular that this specified Service Class should be visible to everyone
+- @ Injectable Decorator tells Angular that this specified Service Class should be visible to everyone
     - within your Application.
 - Since Components consume services
 - I need Dependency Injection to give my component all the power my service has for functionality purposes